 - There are upgrade options if you would prefer to have your own room, subject to availability.

 - You can also get your laundry done for a fee.

 - The guesthouse has a curfew of 12 midnight, which is the same for everyone in Luang Prabang.

 - On the first Friday, prior to the Saturday arrival date, you will need to book your own accommodation.
-We can offer advise on this.
+We can offer advice on this.

-- You will be provided with 3 meals a day, while at the guesthouse.
+- You will be provided with 3 meals a day in a nearby restaurant, while at the guesthouse.